Frequently Asked Questions

 Will the colours change after glazing and firing?

 Yes, the paint and glaze react in the kiln to produce brighter, more vibrant colours on your finished piece; initially the paint is pay and looks a bit like chalk.
 Check out our colour guides to see this effect and how multiple coats of paint deepen the colour.
-Our pale pink, This Lil' Piggy, is very heat reactive and is not good for big areas.
-If you are covering a large area please use an alternative colour.

 I’m not very artistic – what can I do?